+Long-term leasehold property

+Plant and machinery

+Furniture and fixtures

+Computer equipment

-Long-term leasehold property - 2% straight line
+- 2% straight line

-Plant and machinery 20% straight line
+- 20% straight line

-Furniture and fixtures 10% straight line
+- 10% straight line

-Computer equipment - 33% straight line
+- 33% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of financial activities.